When considering fire hazards for materials, according to industry experts at Wood Solutions:

 Timber is often a preferred material for commercial spaces as it brings warmth, life and even wellbeing benefits to the inhabitants.
 While offering a beautiful finish and sustainability credentials, unfortunately, timber might not make the drawing board for foyers, fit-outs or offices due to fire rating requirements.

-Porta and Fireshield now have designers covered with a special presentation focused on:
+Porta have designers covered with a special presentation focused on:

 - How to specify timber for internal applications to achieve a Group 1 rating.